Go Homemove to the page

 Price: $169 | Layout: Multi-layout | Style: Light, Modern

-TripMind is built for the travel agencies that do not sell packages - they design experiences.
-The template's visual language is calm, considered, and deliberately unhurried - the aesthetic of a bespoke travel studio rather than a volume tour operator.
-Where generic travel templates reach for drama and excitement, TripMind reaches for the feeling of already being on the trip.
+TripMind is built for the travel agencies that do not sell packages — they design experiences.
+The template's visual language is calm, considered, and deliberately unhurried — the aesthetic of a bespoke travel studio rather than a volume tour operator.

 The multi-layout structure gives agencies genuine flexibility to shape the site around their specific travel style.
 Adventure retreat brands can lead with landscape photography and bold destination headers.
 Honeymoon planners can use softer, more intimate layouts that speak to couples in the early stages of planning.
-Cultural immersion specialists can build out rich destination sections that showcase depth of knowledge rather than breadth of catalogue.

 What separates TripMind from generic travel templates is the intentionality in the design hierarchy.
-Every section is built on the understanding that a custom travel buyer is making a significant, emotionally-driven decision.
 Atmosphere comes first, information second.
 Photography leads, copy supports.
-The inquiry flow is clean and direct - designed to convert an inspired visitor into a conversation rather than a transaction.
+The inquiry flow is clean and direct.
+Destination pages are CMS-powered with a consistent question-and-answer structure that AI systems can extract cleanly.
+The Figma source file is included with purchase.

 See live preview | Get TripMind — $169